rharbird/ucl-microbit-robotics-readthedocs/source/caterpillar_robot.rst

 3 body segments, we’re going to need some power to move each segment and we will use a motor, called a servo motor to do this.
 We'll control the motors using a program written on a micro:bit.

+In the next section, we'll find out about motors.